anandchndrn93/DisaterTweets/README.md

 # DisaterTweets
-code for Kaggle competitions: Natural Language Processing with Disaster Tweets Predict which Tweets are about real disasters and which ones are not
+code for Kaggle competitions: Natural Language Processing with Disaster Tweets to Predict which Tweets are about real disasters and which ones are not

 LSTM,xgboost and SGD models were used to predict.
 LSTM model was able to predict with an accuracy of 0.79